Features

 The basic principles and vital importance of health and safety at work are not taught in schools in India (whether at primary, secondary or higher secondary level) and the subject is not covered at university and degree level, unless someone voluntarily chooses it as a topic of interest.

-This is a major hurdle as it is essential that everyone at work – including in the process industries like oil, gas and chemicals – understands how they can play a pivotal role in ensuring safe day-to-day operations and tasks.
+This is a major hurdle as it is essential that everyone at work – including in the process industries, like oil, gas and chemicals – understands how they can play a pivotal role in ensuring safe day-to-day operations and tasks.
 For employers and safety practitioners seeking to introduce health and safety initiatives and transform organisational safety performance and culture, this lack of workforce understanding of the importance of health and safety can be an impediment.

 One of the main – and crucial – responsibilities of environment, health and safety (EHS) practitioners is to establish adequate EHS competence among all workers at all levels across the organisation.
 To achieve this, EHS professionals need to engage with all stakeholders across the business – from the board room to the shop floor – to clearly set out how the organisation expects everyone at all levels to work safely, prevent accidents and ill health, and contribute to achieving the highest standards of health and safety.